mlbyvn/fund-me/README.md

 # FundMe

 Project purpose is to get acquainted with foundry, Chainlink price feeds, deploying to SepoliaETH testnet (or to the mainnet), some code optimization and testing.
 It is a part of a Cyfrin Updraft course, which [could be found here](https://updraft.cyfrin.io/courses/foundry).
+The contract is published and verified at 0x6f35b7E43c2DeBfe34D74fA08b18B9EBcd973Ac8.

 ## Description